telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/customize/blur-on-select.md

 ---
-title: Blur the ComboBox after Select
+title: Blur the ComboBox after Selection
-page_title: Blur the ComboBox after Select | Kendo UI ComboBox
+page_title: Blur the ComboBox after Selection | Kendo UI ComboBox
-description: "Learn how to blur the Kendo UI ComboBox after it has been selected."
+description: "Learn how to blur the input in a Kendo UI ComboBox after an option has been selected."
+previous_url: /controls/editors/combobox/how-to/blur-on-select
 slug: howto_blur_after_select_combobox
 ---

-#  Blur the ComboBox after Select
+#  Blur the ComboBox after Selection

-The example below demonstrates how to blur the ComboBox after select.
+The following example demonstrates how to blur the input in a Kendo UI ComboBox after an option has been selected.

 ###### Example